Conservative Party (UK) parliamentary primaries: Gosport

 Gosport held an open primary to select a candidate to succeed Peter Viggers upon his retirement from Westminster.
 The election was held in December 2009.
 Caroline Dinenage, a local business owner and daughter of Fred Dinenage, was selected with 38% of the vote.
 Dinenage was elected MP for Gosport at the 2010 general election, with an increased majority.

 Clacton by-election, 2014

 The 2014 Clacton by-election, caused by the defection from the Conservatives of Douglas Carswell, a prominent advocate of open primaries, selected actor Giles Watling over Colchester councillor Sue Lissimore on 11 September.

 Rochester and Strood by-election, 2014

 The candidate for the 2014 Rochester and Strood by-election, caused by the defection from the Conservative Party of Mark Reckless to the UK Independence Party (UKIP), was chosen by a postal open primary.
 Kelly Tolhurst, a local councillor, narrowly won over fellow councillor Anna Firth.
 Tolhurst lost the by-election to Reckless, but later won the seat at the following year's general election.
-Firth would go on to become an MP succeeding Sir David Amess after his murder.
+Firth would go on to become an MP succeeding Sir David Amess following his murder.